 His season began with three lost weeks after he underwent surgery on his left ankle.
 He had an excellent first month at Double-A Frisco, but a planned promotion to Triple-A was changed by Adrian Beltre's thumb injury.
 Instead of reporting to Round Rock, Gallo spent June with the Rangers trying to handle big league pitching and playing third base.

-Gallo struck out 57 times in 123 plate appearances late in 2015 with the Rangers.
-His rate of one strikeout for every 2.16 plate appearances was the highest in a season in the American League for one player with a minimum of 100 plate appearances since the designated hitter was adopted in 1973.
+Late in 2015, Gallo struck out 57 times in 123 plate appearances.
+His rate of one strikeout for every 2.16 plate appearances was the highest in a season in the AL for one player with a minimum of 100 plate appearances since the designated hitter was adopted in 1973.